PostHog/posthog.com/contents/founders/actual-marketing-budget.md

   - Quora: 10%
   - Random experiments (e.g. G2, Bing): 0-10%

-As the barrier to implementing PostHog is reasonably high in the grand scheme of SaaS tools - you need a software product that has users, instrumenting PostHog isn’t totally trivial - we don’t use the channels listed under awareness to try and drive sign ups at all.
+The barrier to implementing PostHog is reasonably high in the grand scheme of SaaS tools - you need a software product that has users, instrumenting PostHog isn’t totally trivial etc. This means we don’t use the channels listed under awareness to try and drive sign ups at all.

 ## What we’re thinking of changing